Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 ## Business Objectives

 Create an online presence for Judy B Stained Glass which will showcase the work of Judy B stained Glass.
-Provide a place where users can browse and get in touch if they are interested in any of the pieces or to commission a design.
+Provide a place where users can browse and get in touch if they are interested in any of the pieces or to commission a custom design.
 Allow users to access additional services such as repairs.
 Develop a network of fellow stained glass artists.

 ### Target Audience: